royfrancis/pophelperShiny/README.md

 ## Installation

 You need to have the latest [JAVA JDK and JRE](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed on your system.
-You need to have R (> 3.5.0) statistical package installed on your system.
+Mac and Linux users will need to have Cairo graphics installed separately.
+You need to have R (> 3.5.0) statistical package installed.
 [R](https://www.r-project.org/) is open-source and freely available to download for Windows, Mac and other OS.
 Then, basically run the code below.
 This installs the dependency packages, then it installs `pophelperShiny` from `github` using the `devtools` package.

 ```coffee
 # install dependencies and devtools